On the hierarchy of natural theories: Ordinal Analysis

 The principles invoked in Gentzen's proof are nearly universally regarded as finitistically acceptable, except for the principle that the ordinal number $\varepsilon_0$ is well-founded.
 Gentzen's consistency proof marked the beginning of \emph{ordinal analysis}, a research program whereby similar consistency proofs have been discovered for a wide range of axiomatic theories.
 Developing such a consistency proof for a theory $T$ involves, among other things, determining the \emph{proof-theoretic ordinal} of $T$.
 Informally, the proof-theoretic ordinal of $T$ is the least ordinal $\alpha$ such that induction along $\alpha$ suffices to prove the consistency of $T$.
 Making this informal definition precise is no easy task, as we shall see.

 The methods of ordinal analysis have been used to analyze many theories of interest, including subsystems of first-order arithmetic, second-order arithmetic, and set theory.
 Ordinal analysis has not yet reached the level of full second-order arithmetic.
 Nevertheless, it is reasonable to expect that the existing results are part of a general connection between ordinals and consistency.
 Do Gentzen-style methods suffice for proving the consistency of any axiomatic theory?
-The following result \cite{kreisel1960number} might \emph{seem} to suggest a positive answer ($\mathsf{TI}^\prec_{\Pi_1}$ is a sentence expressing the validity of induction for $\Pi_1$ predicates along $\prec$):

-\begin{theorem}[Kreisel--Shoenfield--Wang] For any reasonable theory $T$, there is a presentation $\prec$ of a recursive ordinal such that $\mathsf{PA}+\mathsf{TI}^\prec_{\Pi_1}\vdash \mathsf{Con}(T)$.\footnote{Though I state this result in terms of $\mathsf{PA}$, in the original paper it is stated in terms of the system $Z^\mu$ from \cite{hilbert1939}.} \end{theorem}
+The following result might \emph{seem} to suggest a positive answer ($\mathsf{TI}^\prec_{\Pi_1}$ is a sentence expressing the validity of induction for $\Pi_1$ predicates along $\prec$): \begin{theorem}[\cite{kreisel1960number}] For any reasonable theory $T$ there is a primitive recursive presentation $\prec$ of an ordinal such that $\mathsf{PA}+\mathsf{TI}^\prec_{\Pi_0}\vdash \mathsf{Con}(T)$.\footnote{Even more dramatic versions of this result are developed in \cite{kreisel1976beweistheorie, kreisel1968survey}.} \end{theorem}

-This theorem is proved by showing that, for any true $\Pi_1$ sentence $\varphi$, one can encode the truth of $\varphi$ into an ordinal notation system $\prec$ such that recognizing that $\prec$ has no $\Pi_1$ definable descending sequences is equivalent to recognizing the truth of $\varphi$.
+This theorem is proved by showing that, given any true consistency statement $\varphi$, one can ``encode'' the truth of $\varphi$ into an ordinal notation system $\prec$.
 One would presumably not recognize the validity of $\Pi_1$ transfinite induction along such a notation system without knowing the truth of $\varphi$, so one could not use such a transfinite induction principle to prove $\varphi$.
 Thus, the epistemic value of this theorem is limited.

 As we will see, this is one version of a pervasive problem known as the \emph{canonicity problem}.
 The ordinal notations that are devised to prove Theorem \ref{scope of ordinal analysis} are not \emph{natural} notations.
 They form a notation system that one would introduce only in an ad-hoc manner to solve a problem in proof theory.
 Does the distinction between the pathological notation systems and the natural notation systems reflect some intrinsic mathematical properties of the notation systems?
 If one had a convincing definition of ``natural,'' one might conjecture that, for any reasonable theory $T$, there is a \emph{natural} presentation $\prec$ of a recursive ordinal such that $\mathsf{PA}+\mathsf{TI}^\prec_{\Pi_1}\vdash \mathsf{Con}(T)$.
 However, at present there is no convincing evidence that it is possible to precisely define the ``natural'' notation systems.